justicephysics/humanos2.0/retired-contributors.md

 ## A Gateway for Seasoned Minds

-The Virtual Nalanda is an open‑source campus building the blueprint for HumanOS 2.0 — a new civilization aligned with the physics of the cosmos.
+The Justice Physics Nalanda is an open‑source campus building the blueprint for HumanOS 2.0 — a new civilization aligned with the physics of the cosmos.
 We are a small team with a vast mission, and we need the one resource that cannot be fabricated: **deep, seasoned, human wisdom**.

 If you are a retired teacher, professor, scientist, engineer, or deep thinker, you possess exactly what this project needs:
 - A lifetime of specialized knowledge.